 Canine distemper is truly a sad illness.
-Below is a video of a puppy with the illness.
+Below is a video of a puppy suffering from this disease.

-Feline panleukopenia virus, also known as feline distemper, affects the blood cells in the intestinal tract, bone marrow and stem cells of a developing fetus.
-It can lead to an anemic condition and can open the body to other viral or bacterial infections.
-The virus can survive years in a contaminated environment, and vaccination is the best way to prevent the illness.
+Vaccination is the best way to prevent the illness.
 Kittens two to six months old are at the highest risk, as well as pregnant cats and cats with weak immune systems.
-Cats that survive are immune to a second infection from feline distemper (similar to humans with the chicken pox).
-The odd thing about feline distemper and canine distemper is that they are not related to one another.
+Cats that survive are immune to a second infection from feline distemper (similar to humans with chickenpox).

 Below is a list of symptoms of distemper in cats.

 - Decreased appetite and weight loss

 - Secondary infections